vhscom/after-dark/docs/content/feature/quick-install.md

   caption="After Dark Quick Install running to completion in Terminal on Deepin Manjaro."
 >}}

 Your new site will be called `flying-toasters`.
-Change it to the name of your project.
+Change it to the name of your project anytime you like.
+Access site by navigating to https://localhost:1313.

 # Multi-site Configuration (Advanced)

 After Dark enables multi-site management from a single installation.
-To manage multiple websites use the `-c` and `-d` flags to specify the `content` and `destination` directories, respectively
+To manage multiple websites use the `-c` and `-d` flags to specify the `content` and `destination` directories, respectively.

 For example, to generate an audio site using the current After Dark installation create an executable script to generate the site: